cameron-wags/rainbow_csv.nvim/README.md

 No additional steps required - Rainbow CSV will work out of the box.

 ## Overview
 Rainbow CSV has 2 main features:
 * Highlight csv columns in different rainbow colors.
 * Provide _SELECT_ and _UPDATE_ queries in RBQL: SQL-like transprogramming query language.

 There are 3 ways to enable csv columns highlighting:
 1. CSV autodetection based on file content.
 File extension doesn't have to be .csv or .tsv
-2. Manual CSV delimiter selection with _:RainbowDelim_ command (So you can use rainbow_csv for non-table files, e.g. to highlight function arguments in different colors)
+2. Manual CSV delimiter selection with _:RainbowDelim_ command with cursor over the delimiter
 3. Execute `:set ft=csv` or `:set ft=tsv` for CSV/TSV dialects.
-For other use _:RainbowDelim_
+For other separators use _:RainbowDelim_

 To run an RBQL query either press _F5_ or enter the query in vim command line e.g. _:Select a1, a2_
+As soon as you finish entering "select" (or update) and press whitespace, the plugin will show column names in the status line.

-Extension is written in pure vimscript, no additional libraries required.
+The core functionality of the plugin is written in pure vimscript, no additional libraries required.

 ### Demonstration of rainbow_csv highlighting and RBQL queries